 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the brain and spinal column.
 MRIs create more detailed pictures of soft tissues and nerves than CT scans.
-A contrast medium may be injected into a patient’s vein to create a clearer picture.
+A contrast medium may be injected into a patient’s vein or given orally to create a clearer picture.

 Bone scan.
 A bone scan uses a radioactive tracer to look at the inside of the bones.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
 Healthy bone appears gray to the camera, and areas of injury, such as those caused by cancer, appear dark.